-However, after Namibia achieved independence from South Africa in 1990, the country’s new government declared English to be the only official language in Namibia, as stated in the country’s constitution.
+However, after Namibia achieved independence from South Africa, the country’s new government declared English to be the only official language in Namibia, as stated in the country’s constitution.

 Oshiwambo is spoken by the majority (48%) of Namibians, especially the Ovambo people who live in the region formerly known as Ovamboland.

-The Khoekhoe languages in Namibia’s second most widely spoken indigenous language, with approximately 11% of the population speaking it.
+The Khoekhoe languages are Namibia’s second most widely spoken indigenous language, with approximately 11% of the population speaking it.
 About the same number of people speak Afrikaans.
 The Hereo and Kwangali languages are spoken by 10% of the Namibian population.

 Other Bantu (Fwe, Kuhane, Yeyi, Tswana, Mbukushu) and Khoisan languages (Naro, Kung-Ekoka, Xó, Kxoe) are spoken by smaller percentages of the Namibian population.